Ptychography: Multislice ptychography

+collaborator in 2010, which showed that coherent diffraction patterns sampled on a curved Ewald sphere can encode depth information without the requirement of tilting or depth scanning.
+The general computational formulation of multislice ptychography was introduced in 2012 by Maiden, Humphry, and Rodenburg, who developed the multislice iterative engine (MIE) to reconstruct multiple axial slices from overlapping diffraction patterns.
+Since then, multislice ptychography has been implemented with X ray, electron, and optical instruments, enabling slice resolved (partial 3D) imaging in thick specimens.

+The achievable depth resolution dz is bounded by: $d_{z} = \frac{2 \lambda}{\sin^{2}(\theta / 2)}$ where λ is the wavelength of the illumination and θ is the maximum scattering angle captured by the detector.
+The depth resolution is typically much poorer than the lateral resolution, which is the primary current limitation.

+Recent applications of multislice ptychography include atomic-scale imaging of oxygen vacancies in zeolites and high temperature superconductors, oxygen anion displacements in 3D in ferroelectrics, interface mapping in van der Waals heterostructures and moiré phasons in 2D materials.
+Multislice ptychography continues to evolve rapidly.

 Near-field ptychography

 This uses a wide field of illumination.
 To provide magnification, a diverging beam is incident on the specimen.
 An out-of-focus image, which appears as a Fresnel interference pattern, is projected onto the detector.
 The illumination must have phase distortions in it, often provided by a diffuser that scrambles the phase of the incident wave before it reaches the specimen, otherwise the image remains constant as the specimen is moved, so there is no new ptychographical information from one position to the next.
 In the electron microscope, a lens can be used to map the magnified Fresnel image onto the detector.

 Fourier ptychography

 A conventional microscope is used with a relatively small numerical aperture objective lens.
 The specimen is illuminated from a series of different angles.
-Parallel beams coming out of the specimen are brought to a focus in the back focal plane of the objective lens, which is therefore a Fraunhofer diffraction pattern of the specimen exit wave (Abbe’s theorem).
+Parallel beams coming out of the specimen are brought to a focus in the back focal plane of the objective lens, which is therefore a Fraunhofer diffraction pattern of the specimen exit wave (Abbe's theorem).
 Tilting the illumination has the effect of shifting the diffraction pattern across the objective aperture (which also lies in the back focal plane).
 Now the standard ptychographical shift invariance principle applies, except that the diffraction pattern is acting as the object and the back focal plane stop is acting like the illumination function in conventional ptychography.
-The image is in the Fraunhofer diffraction plane of these two functions (another consequence of the Abbe’s theory), just like in conventional ptychography.
+The image is in the Fraunhofer diffraction plane of these two functions (another consequence of Abbe's theorem), just like in conventional ptychography.
 The only difference is that the method reconstructs the diffraction pattern, which is much wider than the aperture stop limitation.
 A final Fourier transform must be undertaken to produce the high-resolution image.
 All the reconstruction algorithms used in conventional ptychography apply to Fourier ptychography, and indeed nearly all the diverse extensions of conventional ptychography have been used in Fourier ptychography.